Health & Wellbeing

 - General health and screening programmes.

-The school works with various agencies including the Child Development Centre, Bright Minds OT, The Earbus Foundation and Bega Garnbirringu Health Service.
+The school works with various agencies including the Child Development Centre, Full Circle OT, The Earbus Foundation and Bega Garnbirringu Health Service.
 Students are referred to Specialists and Paediatricians as needed.

 The Department of Education also provides a School Psychology service.
 School psychologists help schools meet the social, emotional, learning and behaviour needs of students.
 Working closely with the school administration, teachers, students and parents, school psychologists help schools make improvements that are good for all students, particular groups of students or individual students